marionettejs/backbone.marionette/docs/marionette.functions.md

 The second parameter, `channel`, reference to a channel by name.

-The third parameter is a hash either { 'event:name': 'eventHandler' } or { 'event:name': 'eventHandler', 'event:otherName': 'otherEventHandler', ...} of
+The third parameter is a hash either `{ 'event:name': 'eventHandler' }` or `{ 'event:name': 'eventHandler', 'event:otherName': 'otherEventHandler', ...}` of
 configuration.

 ## Marionette.unbindRequests

-This method is used to unbind a radio requests to methods on a target object.
+This method is used to unbind radio requests to methods on a target object.
 All Marionette Objects come with this method.

+Calling this method without a radio requests hash will unbind all requests from the channel.

+**NOTE: To avoid memory leaks, `unbindRequests` should be called in or before `onBeforeDestroy`.**

 ```javascript
 var Mn = require('backbone.marionette');